Mohammad-ALADDASI/ChronoLearn/README.md

 ## Project Overview

-This project aims to develop a **history-based Knowledge Graph (KG)** that can power a **frontend** capable of reasoning, linking, and contextualizing historical information.
+This project aims to develop a **history-based Knowledge Graph (KG)** that can power a **frontend** capable of reasoning, linking, and contextualising historical information.
 The system will extract structured knowledge from diverse sources (texts, timelines, archives) to create a semantic network of **events, people, places, and time periods**.

-The project bridges **data science**, **NLP**, and **knowledge representation** — providing an intelligent exploration tool for historical research, education, and cultural preservation.
+The project bridges **data science**, **NLP**, **LLM**, and **knowledge representation** — providing an intelligent exploration tool for historical research, education, and cultural preservation.

 ---